 Are you struggling to find and recruit qualified cybersecurity professionals to manage and execute your security strategy?
 You’re not alone.

 The shortage of qualified cybersecurity talent is one of the most significant challenges CISOs face today— and the problem is only growing.
-In fact, Cybersecurity Ventures forecasts there will be 3.5 million unfilled cybersecurity jobs worldwide, up from one million in 2014.
+In fact, Cybersecurity Ventures forecasts there will be 3.5 million unfilled cybersecurity jobs worldwide by 2025, up from one million in 2014.

 But why is filling your open cybersecurity positions such a struggle?